alexia-rindisbacher/Ray-Tracer/README.md

 The Ray Tracer Challenge by Jamis Buck \
 Implemented in Java by Alexia Rindisbacher \
-Progress: Chapter Two: "Implementing Color Operations"
+Progress: Chapter Two: "Creating a Canvas"